hyphacoop/cosmos-enoki/testnet/README.md

 This will output an `enoki` address, its public key, and a mnemonic.
 Save the mnemonic in a safe place.

 2. Fund the self-delegation account.

 Go to `https://faucet.polypore.xyz/request?address=<self-delegation-account>&chain=test-enoki-1` to get some funds sent to your account.
-Enter the address from step 1 instead of `<self-delegation-account>`.
+Enter the address from the previous step instead of `<self-delegation-account>`.

 3. Obtain your validator public key.
 ```